-Vanitas paintings usually include different symbols to remind a viewer of the transience of life and that worldly goods and pleasures can be worthless.
+Vanitas paintings usually include different symbols to remind a viewer of the transience of life and that worldly goods and pleasures can be fleeting.
 The Dutch still life masters of the 17th Century were most well-known for this type of work, which responded to an economic disaster happening at the time in which they lived.

 Rachel’s work is also about moments of solitude, memories of walks and finding beauty in ordinary, overlooked places and objects.
-The representational and abstract symbols depicted in her work are meant to be more subtle than traditional elements of Vanitas paintings, and open to different interpretations.

-After a career break, Rachel undertook a Fine Art degree at York St John University and recently graduated in 2017 and was awarded First Class Honours.
+After a career break, Rachel undertook a Fine Art degree at York St John University and graduated in 2017 and was awarded First Class Honours.
 Rachel is a member of York Printmakers and West Yorkshire Print Workshop, Mirfield.